Operating lease is a contract where a financier buys renewable or energy efficiency equipment for a business to hire and use.

 - You make monthly payments to the financier.

-- At the end of the agreement, you can extend the lease, pay market value or return the equipment.
+- At the end of the agreement, you can extend the lease or return the equipment

-For a list of simple tips to save energy in your business, visit the Victorian Energy Saver website.
+Visit the Victorian Energy Saver for a list of simple tips to save energy in your business.